Akshay17DS/Fifa_Dataset_EDA/README.md

 A team can rely on substituted player for overall improvement of score but not for the goals to be scored by substituted player.

-### 4. Team expected Performance and Actual Performance
+### 4. TEAM EXPECTED PERFORMANCE AND ACTUAL PERFORMANCE

 ![Actual Goals vs  Expected Goals by Team](https://github.com/user-attachments/assets/b575c086-41d3-4679-8e54-3f4d81276f94)